General admission requirements

 Students matriculate only at the beginning of each academic year.
 All students are expected to attend full-time.

 Notifications of admission and of financial aid award, if applicable, are sent no later than April 1.
 Acceptance of the offer of admission, including a nonrefundable deposit of $750, must be made electronically by April 15.
-This deposit will be credited toward tuition.
+This deposit will be credited towards your student account.
 Acceptances may not be deferred.

 International students should refer to the chapter International Students for information regarding additional admission requirements.